3.1M

 Special thanks to Dylan and his team at Studio D Podcast Production for sound and editing and for our theme music, which sets the perfect warm and friendly tone for our Thursday conversations.

-This week, Annie is reading These Precious Days by Ann Patchett.
+This week, Annie is reading Rikers by Graham Rayman.

 We’re so grateful for you, and we look forward to meeting back here next week.